 Latest BEAM Research News

-Article ItemRobin Queen elected fellow of the American Society of Biomechanics , article
+Article ItemRobert Gourdie elected fellow of American Institute for Medical and Biological Engineering , article

 Robert Gourdie, a cardiovascular scientist, biomedical engineer, and professor at the Fralin Biomedical Research Institute at VTC, has been named to the American Institute for Medical and Biological Engineering College of Fellows.